dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 We have seen that Open Dylan provides several tools to allow us to view projects in different ways.
-Some tools can look at the source representation of a project, while others can look at the run-time representation—the threads of a running application built from a project.
+Some tools can look at the source representation of a project, while others can look at the run-time representation — the threads of a running application built from a project.

 It is useful to think of there being three "worlds" in which we can